Princess Mary's Hospital, Margate

 In 1906, Miss Emily K Jacob was the Resident Matron, and the Medical Officer was Mr WJ Sutcliffe.

 In 1910, the MAB bought a further area of land to the south of the existing site.
 In 1919, further buildings were erected in this area including a long two-storey ward block which became known as Block A. It contained children's wards, isolation wards, an X-ray department and a dispensary.
+Two further large verandah blocks were constructed to its south.
 The home was then renamed Princess Mary's Hospital for Children.

 In 1930, the hospital was taken over by the London County Council.
 In 1934, it was converted to a hospital for convalescent women under the name of Princess Mary's Convalescent Home, as an alternative to the unpopular St Benedict's Hospital in Tooting.
 The children's facilities were transferred from Margate to Heatherwood Hospital at Ascot.
 Eastcliff House became used as a nurses's home.